luboshellesch/NICO-Eye-Tracking/README.md

 To use eye tracking properly make sure you calibrated it once you put your headset on.
 You can follow instructions here (https://www.vive.com/ca/support/vive-pro-eye/category_howto/calibrating-eye-tracking.html)

 3. To use hand tracking you need `Leap Motion Controller` and software from here (https://leap2.ultraleap.com/downloads/leap-motion-controller/)

+4. Tobii Eye Tracking SDK from (https://developer.tobii.com/download-packages/tobiixr-sdk-3-0-1/)
+    - Extract the content to a file and copy the path.
+Then, navigate to `NICO-Eye-Tracking-main\Packages\manifest.json` and `NICO-Eye-Tracking-main\Packages\packages-lock.json`.
+You will find `C:/Example/Path/To/TobiiXRSDK` there, where you should paste the path.

 Once everything is installed run `Steam VR`, `Ultraleap Tracking` and `VIVE SRanipal`.Then you can open project in `Unity` find `Scenes` folder and double-click `myNicoScene`.
 Once everything loads you an run the project from interface.